dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**It makes a big difference in your life when you stay positive.**
+**Only a life lived for others is a life worthwhile.**

-Ellen DeGeneres
+Albert Einstein